Bear Hill Nature Preserve

 fallen firefighters & police officers memorial

-The Park was added to the National Register of Historic Places in 1974.
+The park was listed on the National Register of Historic Places in 1974, recognizing its historical and architectural significance.

 Historic landmark plaque